indra-labs/indra/doc/protocol.md

 1. [**16 bytes**] Nonce - the random value used to secure the encryption key when combined with the message.
-2. [**6 bytes**] Address - A cloaked representation of the public key acquired from the correspondent from a previous message or initial handshake.
+2. [**8 bytes**] Address - A cloaked representation of the public key acquired from the correspondent from a previous message or initial handshake.
+This uses 3 bytes of cryptographic random numbers plus the hash of the full public key concatenated at the end of the nonce value, hashed and sliced to 8 bytes length.
+Only the sender will be able to identify this to associate a batch of message segments together.
 3. Payload - The encrypted contents of the message, Includes a header and a return public key in the footer.
 	1. [**2 bytes**] Message Sequence number - the sequence position of this